LiDDA: Data Driven Attribution at LinkedIn: Experimentation Results

 \subsubsection{Experiment Results}

 We chose three incrementality tests in the email channel to validate the attribution model and the primary metric is attribution defined in eq. [\ref{eq:attr_def}].
 Our goal is to evaluate the effectiveness of the acquisition email series.
-The workflow is illustrated in Figure~\ref{fig:validation_diagram} and the comparisons are listed in Table~\ref{tab:validation}.
+The comparisons are listed in Table~\ref{tab:validation}.

 We compare DDA generated attribution $\hat{a}^{DDA}$ with "ground truth" $\hat{a}^{\exp}$ and compute their difference, i.e. $\hat{d}^{DDA} = \hat{a}^{DDA} - \hat{a}^{\exp}$.